tuzov/os-preparation-ansible/roles/luks_encryption/README.md

 luks_encryption__mount_group=appgroup
 ```

-To copy keyfiles and headers to remote machines after reboot, please utilise `copy-luks-keys.yaml` playbook.

 ## How It Works

+1. Installs required packages (cryptsetup, coreutils, parted, util-linux)
+2. Creates necessary directories for keyfiles and headers
+2. Validates required variables and checks (if check fail then encryption skipped):
+  - if target devices exist
-1. Validates required variables and checks if target devices exist and are not mounted
+  - if target devices are not mounted
-2. Installs required packages (cryptsetup, coreutils)
+  - if target devices is already encrypted with luks
+  - if device mappers exists, so luks container are open
+  - if `/etc/crypttab` has target devices listed
+  - if target devices have any existing partition (for disk only)
-3. For disk encryption:
+4. For encryption:
-   - Creates GPT partition table if needed
+   - Creates GPT partition table (for disk only)
-   - Generates secure keyfiles for encryption
+   - Generates secure keyfiles for encryption on local machine
+   - Copies the secure keyfiles to remote machine
    - Creates LUKS container on the device
-   - Adds entries to /etc/crypttab for persistent configuration
+   - Adds entries to /etc/crypttab for configuration
-   - Creates filesystem and mounts the encrypted volume
+   - Creates filesystem and mounts the encrypted volume (optional)
-   - Creates LUKS header backups for recovery
+   - Creates LUKS header backups for recovery on local machine (optional)
-4. For partition encryption:
-   - Follows similar steps as disk encryption without partition table manipulation

 ## Verification